bfidatadigipres/dpx_encoding/README.md

 - Takes the first DPX within this folder and stores in a 'dpx' variable, creates further variables using the basename and dirname of path
 - Creates documents for preservation in sequence.
 These include first dpx metadata, directory tree, whole byte size of directory.
 - Greps for the 'filename' within script_logs/rawcooked_dpx_success.log and script_logs/tar_dpx_failures.log.
 If appears in either then the file is skipped.
 If not:
+  - Checks 'dpx' to Mediaconch policy rawcooked_dpx_orientation.xml to check for DPX files that require vertical flipping of image.
+Creates RAWcooked_notes.txt to warn of potential '--check' failures.
   - Compares 'dpx' to Mediaconch policy rawcooked_dpx_policy.xml (policy specifically written to pass/fail RAWcooked encodings)
   - If pass, looks for metadata indicating if the DPX are 4K, have RGB or Luma (Y) colourspace, before writing 'filename' to rawcooked_dpx_list.txt or luma_4k_dpx_list.txt
   - If fail writes 'filename' to tar_dpx_list.txt and outputs reason for failure to script_logs/dpx_assessment.log